 - It only has an RCA output as opposed to the HDMI one.

-Wireless HDMI Sender Buying Guide
+Your Wireless HDMI Sender Buying Guide

 Transmission Kit vs Streaming Stick

-There are two [popular] ways to transmit your source signal into a TV unit, and that is by either using a transmission kit or a streaming stick.
+There are two ways to transmit your source signal into a TV unit, and that is by either using a transmission kit or a streaming stick.
 Primarily, a transmission kit usually includes two devices that work as a sender and receiver, with each of them plugged into the main socket and receiving end, respectively.
 These units are more reliable and offer a more extensive range, but can be harder to set up and typically cost more.

-Typically, these devices support a 30 metre (98 feet) line of sight that is just enough for a house floor.
-Other transmitters are explicitly manufactured for larger environments like conference rooms, religious areas, school classes, halls and so on.
-They can maintain a good and stable signal for as much as 200 metres (656 feet), but that’s where it gets tricky.
+Typically, these devices support a 30-metre line of sight that is just enough for a house floor.
+Other transmitters are explicitly manufactured for larger environments like conference rooms and so on.
+They can maintain a stable signal for as much as 200 metres but that’s where it gets tricky.

 Typically, such a device will be compatible with sending and receiving a signal to almost all devices in your home, including TVs, Blu-rays, gaming consoles, computers, cable boxes, DVDs or even projectors.
 Still, some are limited to a frequency that’s not universal.

 Once you go full HD, there’s no coming back; and that’s why you should examine the manufacturer’s website for a specification on this matter.
 Older transmitting kits are specifically made for satellite and cable boxes transmission, so they don’t go below a 480p resolution.
 Nevertheless, newer models support HD, with some of them going as far as 4K.